 The Student Accessibility Services unit is dedicated to providing support and accommodations to students with disabilities, ensuring that they have equal access to all aspects of University life.
 Our team works closely with students to understand their unique needs and provides a range of services, including academic accommodations, assistive technology and disability-related counseling.
 We also collaborate with faculty and staff to promote disability awareness and ensure that all students receive the support they need to thrive on their academic journeys.

-The Student Disability Services Unit (SDS); located in the Center for Student Well-Being, provides services to students with disabilities to ensure that all activities and programs on campus are accessible to them.
-Through partnerships with students, faculty, and staff, SDS promotes self-awareness, self-determination, and self-advocacy to encourage independence and enhance opportunities for student success.
-SDS supports students with different types of disabilities including sensory impairments, motor impairments, learning disabilities, cognitive disorders, psychological disorders, and chronic health issues.
+The Student Accessibility Services unit (SAS); located in the Center for Student Well-Being, provides services to students with disabilities to ensure that all activities and programs on campus are accessible to them.
+Through partnerships with students, faculty, and staff, SAS promotes self-awareness, self-determination, and self-advocacy to encourage independence and enhance opportunities for student success.
+SAS supports students with different types of disabilities including sensory impairments, motor impairments, learning disabilities, cognitive disorders, psychological disorders, and chronic health issues.